tonsky/tongue/README.md

           :weather/clouds "Clouds"

-          ;; nested maps will be unpacked into namespaced keys ;; this is purely for ease of writing dictionaries :animals { :dog "Dog"   ;; => :animals/dog :cat "Cat" } ;; => :animals/cat
+          ;; nested maps will be unpacked into namespaced keys ;; this is purely for ease of dictionary writing :animals { :dog "Dog"   ;; => :animals/dog :cat "Cat" } ;; => :animals/cat